 Paraplegia of early onset (with active disease)

-Earlier, most surgeons preferred non-operative treatment and rarely performed surgery for fear of worsening already existing neural deficit.
+Earlier, most surgeons preferred non-operative treatment and rarely performed surgery for fear of worsening the already existing neural deficit.

-Then emerged second school of thought which advocated universal surgical extirpation in all cases of tuberculous paraplegia with the advantage of good quality and speedy neural recovery.
-The improved drug penetration was achieved since surgical decompression removes fibrous barrier to drugs and the diagnosis is established beyond doubt.
+Then emerged the second school of thought which advocated universal surgical extirpation in all cases of tuberculous paraplegia with the advantage of good quality and speedy neural recovery.
+The improved drug penetration was achieved since surgical decompression removes a fibrous barrier to drugs and the diagnosis is established beyond doubt.

 Both methodology of management are extreme.
-An absolute non-operative approach to Pott’s paraplegia is considered unjustifiable because very valuable time may be lost, while at the same time, surgery in every patient also seems to be unnecessary in every patient.
+An absolute non-operative approach to Pott’s paraplegia is considered unjustifiable because very valuable time may be lost, while at the same time, surgery in every patient also seems to be unnecessary for every patient.

 This has been very well achieved by Middle Path Regime [named so because it stands somewhere in the middle of the above two approaches.